Is your higher-ed institution ready for the Safeguards Rule?

 Your institution has a responsibility to keep your students’ information safe.
 But are you doing enough?

 Our dedicated cybersecurity team can help you ensure that you're maintaining compliance and keeping financial aid data secure.
-Contact us today to learn more about how we can help your institution be confident in your data protection.
+Contact us today to learn more about our virtual CISCO services and how we can help your institution be confident in your data protection.

 Sign up to receive additional education content in your inbox or continue reading: